 Along with the plip-plip-plip of sap in the maple buckets, another sound brings the walker to a halt.
 Bluebird!
 Henry David Thoreau, who heard it all before us, called it a song that “melts the ear, as the snow melts in the valleys around.”

 He’s right—it’s a sound with big distances in it.
 Even at close range it seems far off, like a teakettle softly on the boil in somebody else’s house, a hoarse, burbling phrase I hear as So-you-have-the-key?
 I-have-the-key?
+Click here for to hear a bluebird sound.

 The snow’s not melted here, but on a sunny day in March, the eastern bluebird goes house-hunting.
 This most charismatic of thrushes, sporting an orange bib and “carrying the sky on his back” (Thoreau again), appears beside a nestbox or a woodpecker hole, inspecting inside, outside, above and below, or taking a perch nearby and singing a little song, as though testing the acoustics.